E-Bolf/content/src/content/lesson/mastering-css-selectors.md

 }
 ```

 This statement takes the paragraph tags that are children of the div and turns them blue.
-Note that it only works for the *children* of that div – not necessarily for all of the descendants.
+Note that it only works for the *children* of that div – not necessarily for all the descendants.
 Let’s explore this further with the following example.

 <iframe width="100%" height="300" src="//jsfiddle.net/BreatheCode/odku7nr9/embedded/html,css,result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>